ryanbmarx/football-sked/README.md

 # Retrieve the data
 This is the bass-ackwards part.
 I used a jinja loop (through tabell) to compile the sheet 2 data into a JSON file.
 I put a `<script>` tag in the header of each week's project.
 This kept the data current for each week without having to republish each project each week.
 There probably are much smarter, javascript-based ways to do this.
-If I were to do it again, I'd probably skip tarbell altogether and just pull directly from the Google sheet using jquery + UnderscoreJS.
-I've never used TabletopJS, but I hear it does the same thing.
+If I were to do it again, I'd probably skip tarbell altogether and just pull directly from the Google sheet using **jQuery + UnderscoreJS**.
+I've never used **TabletopJS**, but I hear it does the same thing.

+# Format the data
+However you choose to retrieve your data, there is a complicated JS loop which drops formatted HTML into two buckets: the mobile version and the desktop version.